Keeping a Home Clean with Cats, Dogs and Pigs…yes even Pigs!

 - Frequent Filter Changes and Cleaning—Don’t forget to clean or exchange your vacuum filter frequently.
 Failure to do so will restrict your vacuum cleaner in its ability to remove allergens and the stale, moldy odors that can accumulate over time.
 Clean out your filter bi-monthly and change them as necessary.
 A good quality HEPA filter is recommended and is certainly a must to reduce allergies.

-- Dual storage options Fix the hand vac to the bottom of the wand...
+- Hang the handheld vacuum from the hook on the bottom of the wand...

-- Swivel Steering Excellent control for maneuvering around...
+- Swivel Steering for excellent control and to maneuver around...

 Pet Accidents Clean Up